 Cruising World has identified the official nominees for its 2025 Boat of the Year award.
-Fifteen boats in all, seven monohulls and eight multihulls, have been named finalists for this year’s Boat of the Year competition.
+Sixteen boats in all, eight monohulls and eight multihulls, have been named finalists for this year’s Boat of the Year competition.

 In-show inspections and on-water sea trials to determine this year’s winners are set to take place during and after the U.S. Sailboat Show in Annapolis, Maryland, which begins October 10 along the shores of Chesapeake Bay.
 The annual award contest, selected by an independent judging team, recognizes the best new cruising monohulls and multihulls laid out and equipped for coastal and offshore sailing and voyaging.